subhramo/demo/README.md

            PASS
            ok  	golang-test	0.005s

-4. Build & Run the Dockerfile
+# 4. Build & Run the Dockerfile

        4.1 docker build -t demo/app .
        4.2 docker run -it -p 8000:8000 <DockerImageID>
        4.3 Open a browser: http://<IP>:8000/version
        4.4 Follow same steps as mentioned in 3.2

-5. Install git using the below command:
+# 5. Install git using the below command:

        5.1 sudo yum install git -y

-6. Use the below set of commands to establish a connectivity between your EC2 machine & remote github repo.
+# 6. Establish connectivity between AWS EC2 & Github repo.
 The below instructions are referring to my personal github account.
 You should change the github repo details based on your solution.

         6.1 git init
         6.2 git add .